smowton/llpe/build.md

 Build steps:

-1. Install dependencies (as above, just wxWidgets 2.9 +)
+1. Install dependencies (as above, just wxWidgets 2.9+ and OpenSSL)

 2. Checkout from Github: